jamila786/IT-Survey/README.md

-# IT-Survey
+# Market basket analysis
-Salary of IT Employees  in Europe
+list of items which can be sold together